InfoCorp-Technologies/archived-orion-testnet/README.md

   * In Multichain-based CrossPay Blockchain, wallet addresses can represent different entities: farmer, attestor, livestock, etc, and each entities contain different data structure to be stored.
 These information can be query by users in the Sentinel Chain Blockchain using the Data Query Contract, through the CrossPay addresses of those entities and then stored the results in the Registry Contract.

 * **Data Query**
-  * With this contract the users can start an query to the CrossPay server to get the information of an Multichain address in CrossPay's Multichain streams.
-The query transaction can be called by anyone.
+  * With this contract users can start querying to the CrossPay server to get the information of an Multichain address in CrossPay's Multichain streams.

 * **LCT Token**
-  * It is a ERC2-compaitble token that is only transferable between addresses stored in the Whitelist contract.
+  * It's an ERC20-compaitble token that can only be transfered between addresses stored in the Whitelist contract.
 There will be multiple LCT Token contracts for each of the countries in the CrossPay network.
 The symbol of each token will be composed for the "LCT" prefix and the country currency symbol, for example, the Myanmar token symbol would be "LCT.MMK".

 * **Livestock Token**
   * This token reprecents the real world assets livestock as a token.
 As LCT token there will be multiple Livestock Token contracts for each type of livestock, for example, there will be an Livestock Token for cows with the symbol "COW".
 Each token from a type it will related to one Multichain address and this data is registered in the Registry Contract.

 * **Orion Bridge**
-  * This contract is in charge to lock and unlock SENI tokens in Sentinel Chain when a relay event will be performed.
+  * This contract is in charge to lock and unlock SENI tokens in Sentinel Chain when a relay event is triggered.

 * **Orion Validator**
-  * In this contract are stored the address of who will provided the signature.
+  * This contract store the address(es) that needs to sign transactions for the bridge service in order to accept cross-chain swaps.

 * **Kovan Bridge**
-  * It carry out the same function as Orion Bridge contract, but this contract is in charge to lock and unlock a replic of the SENC Tokens, deployed on Kovan testnet.
+  * Same function as Orion Bridge contract, but this contract is in charge to lock and unlock a copy of the SENC Tokens, deployed on Kovan testnet.

 * **Kovan Validator**
-  * In this contract are stored the address of who will provided the signature
+  * This contract store the address(es) that needs to sign transactions for the bridge service in order to accept cross-chain swaps.

 ### Address